d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 ### Architecture

 In AlexNet's first layer, the convolution window shape is $11\times11$.
-Since the images in ImageNet are eight times higher and wider than the MNIST images, objects in ImageNet data tend to occupy more pixels with more visual detail.
+Since the images in ImageNet are eight times taller and wider than the MNIST images, objects in ImageNet data tend to occupy more pixels with more visual detail.
 Consequently, a larger convolution window is needed to capture the object.